Foreign Office advises against travel to more than 30 countries

 The ongoing coronavirus pandemic has affected thousands of people across the globe as the World Health Organisation (WHO) has reported cases in 144 countries, territories or areas.

+FCO travel advice can range from advising against all travel to a whole country to recommending travellers seek advice before travelling to a particular area, based on how safe it is to visit.

-The guidance on Sunday advises against all but essential travel to 31 countries.
+The guidance as of Monday morning advises against all but essential travel to 35 countries.

 – China